seeker142/seeker142.github.io/_posts/Honzuki/2023-12-09-honzuki_drama10.markdown

 「Even I know the price of the products I handle.
 "A sister's love" must be really scary.」

-Once Kamil started working as an apprentice at the Plantin Company, he changed his treatment of those gifts once he learned of their high value.
-As a mother, I would also appreciate it if he changes how he interacts with Myne.
+Once Kamil started working as an apprentice at the Plantin Company, he learned of their high value and changed his treatment of those gifts.
+As his mother, I would also appreciate it if he changes how he interacts with Myne.

 「...I've always wondered why our family adored Rozemyne-sama so much, despite me finding it hard to feel the same way.
 It all makes sense now.」